Jack-Works/oct-2020-typescript-compiler-101/README.md

 # COSCon 2020 Workshop 🔨: _TypeScript compiler 101_

-> 🚧 This Repo is still work in progress!
+> 🚧 This Repo is still WIP!
 Don't fork it or "use this template", otherwise you need to follow the upstream (here) change manually.

 Hello!
 Welcome to the [COSCon 2020][1] Workshop, _**TypeScript Compiler 101**_ 🎉.
 In this Workshop, you'll learn how to use [TypeScript][2] Compiler API and how to write a transformer.

-⚠️ This is not a introduction to TypeScript.
+⚠️ This is not an introduction to TypeScript.
 You must know how to code in TypeScript before the workshop.

 Note: If you don't know the difference between `Statement` and `Expression`, this workshop is too hard for you.